 Example scenario – Let’s assume a scenario where the CEO is not actually on the BoD:

 Step 1: The Chairman, after receiving the requisite vote, will task the CEO with establishing a CISO position;

 Step 2: The CEO tasks the senior IT person in the company (usually the CTO) with finding a suitable candidate, and;

 Step 3: The CTO hires someone who ends up reporting directly to them.

-Per Steps 1 & 2 – Instead, if the BoD make themselves accountable for the CSO role, they will have no choice but to do some homework.
+Per Steps 1 & 2 – Instead, if the BoD make themselves accountable for the CISO role, they will have no choice but to do some homework.
 They won’t know the right questions to ask, so they have to find someone(s) who can.
 Few people I have seen who make it to the BoD level don’t have significant networks and/or support teams to tap into.
 They should use them.

-In effect, the CSO role is very similar to Internal Audit.
+In effect, the CISO role is very similar to Internal Audit.
 They are certainly answerable to the CEO for the majority of their function, but their jobs are not [necessarily] at risk if the findings are not what the CEO wants to hear.
 The dotted-line into the BoD makes all the difference in the world.

 - Can I talk to the CEO? – [If No, walk away.]

 - To whom will I be reporting? – [If anyone lower than the CEO, walk away.]